 The short answer to this is no, there is not, but at YPT we take more than a passing interest in the Micronation phenomenon!
 One example at least of a “country” that claims to be such, but has no land is Wirtland – which you can read about here.

-And of course there is our very own nation, with land!
-The Principality of Islandia.
+And of course there is our very own nation, The Principality of Islandia, although we not only have land, but indeed our own island.